broadinstitute/celligner/README.md

   - a seurat object containing the Celligner-aligned data, the UMAP dimensionality reduction of the Celligner-aligned data, clustering, sample metadata
   - plots
   - if save_output is given a filepath then output files will be saved to the folder specified

+# multidataset alignment

+run_multidataset_alignment() is similar to run_Celligner(), but also aligns the Met500 dataset and two PDX datasets, by default pulling them from taiga.
+See more notes on multidataset alignment in this google document: https://docs.google.com/document/d/11FvwosKXieYT0sRuyOkjCG1ZiyxYDQohx5-dyrY6LVg/edit?usp=sharing